Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 2. "the antichrist" (1 John 2:18)

-a.
-There are references to the same end-time person in other biblical writers.
+1. There are references to several end-time persons in biblical writers.

-c.
-The preposition anti in Greek can mean (1) against or (2) instead of.
-This is as significant as the use of both the singular and plural in 1 John 2:18.
+3. The PREPOSITION anti in Greek can mean (1) against or (2) instead of.
+This is as significant as the use of both the SINGULAR and PLURAL in 1 John 2:18.
 History is replete with those who have opposed God and His Christ

 But also this is matched by those who are not against Christ, but claim to be the Christ.